Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod-Plugin/README.md

 const char* GetGameMainDir();                                          | "Returns the current game directory.
 Ex. portal2" const char* GetGameRootDir();                                          | "Returns the current root game directory.
 Ex.
-Portal 2" const char* GetLastMap();                                              | "Returns the last map recorded by the Last Map system." bool        FirstRunState();                                           | "Get or set the state of whether the first map was run or not.
-Set false/true = 0/1 | -1 to get state." void        CallFirstRunPrompt();                                      | "Shows the first run prompt if enabled in config.nut." int         GetConVarInt(const char* cvName);                          | "Get the integer value of a ConVar." const char* GetConVarString(const char* cvName);                       | "Get the string value of a ConVar."
+Portal 2" const char* GetLastMap();                                              | "Returns the last map recorded by the Last Map system." void        CallFirstRunPrompt();                                      | "Shows the first run prompt if enabled in config.nut." int         GetConVarInt(const char* cvName);                          | "Get the integer value of a ConVar." const char* GetConVarString(const char* cvName);                       | "Get the string value of a ConVar."